NattapongTH/EP_13_Trend_and_Seasonality./README.md

 ## Usage

-To dive into the Python code and understand the methodologies and libraries used in this analysis, refer to [this Jupyter notebook](https://github.com/NattapongTH/EP_13_Trend_and_Seasonality./blob/main/EP13_GitHub.ipynb).
+To dive into the Python code and understand the methodologies and libraries used in this analysis, refer to [EP_13_Trend_and_Seasonality](https://github.com/NattapongTH/EP_13_Trend_and_Seasonality./blob/main/EP13_GitHub.ipynb).

-## License

-MIT License.
-See `LICENSE` for more information.